Lower back pain is fast becoming an epidemic.

-Previously exclusive to chiropractic sessions, chiropractic variable speed massagers can now be purchased and used at home.
+Previously exclusive to chiropractic and physical therapy sessions, chiropractic variable speed massagers can now be purchased and used at home.

 They can relieve lower back pain by instantly boosting circulation and eradicating tension in soft tissue with every pulse.

-They’re able to generate a lot of force, but they may be too heavy-duty for what you need of you just want to target your lower back.
+They’re able to generate a lot of force, but they may be too heavy-duty for what you need if you just want to target your back.

 If you have stiffness in your mid-back, then you should consider a chiropractic speed massager for loosening up your muscles to restore correct alignment.

-Like a chiropractic variable speed massager, a percussion massager is a tool for percussion therapy you can use to target your lower back.
+Like a chiropractic variable speed massager, a percussion massager is a tool for percussion therapy you can use to target your back to relieve back pain.

 A massage chair pad is an electric device you place on any chair or sofa to get a massage just by sitting in place.